 How fast do cats age?
 Feline aging isn't as simple as a quick formula of cat years to human years.
 Cats age at a different rate, depending on the life stage they are experiencing.

 |1||Junior||15 to 21|

 The juvenile portion or kitten years account for more growth and development than the young adult stage.
-Although cats of ten years or older can be considered elderly, this senior segment of life can sometimes span out until the cat is twenty years of age.
-There are many factors that will affect your cat's aging, so it is difficult to theoretically chart out the exact aging rate of an individual cat.
+Although cats of ten years or older can be considered elderly, this senior segment of life can sometimes extend until the cat is twenty years of age.
+There are many factors that will affect your cat's aging so it is difficult to chart out the exact aging rate of an individual cat.